kevinfiol/LOVELY2D/README.md

 [Sublime LSP](https://github.com/sublimelsp/LSP) is an implementation of the Language Server Protocol for Sublime Text.
 You can use it in conjunction with LÖVELY2D for an even better LÖVE2D development experience.

 1. Follow the instructions to install and enable the Lua language server [here](https://lsp.sublimetext.io/language_servers/#lua).
-2. In `LSP.sublime-settings`, modify the `selector` and `diagnostics` property so that LÖVELY2D Syntax files are correctly parsed and that diagnostics doesn't nag you about the `love` global.
+2. In `LSP.sublime-settings`, modify the `selector` and `settings` property so that LÖVELY2D Syntax files are correctly parsed and diagnostics doesn't nag you about the `love` global.
 Example:

 ```json
 // LSP.sublime-settings